 That’s how to grow carrots!

 Carrots are an easy to grow veg which is fantastic in salads, cakes and numerous meals.
 As you now know how to grow carrots, it’s worth giving it a go!
-Also consider growing sweetcorn as well!
+Also consider growing sweetcorn, turnips or runner beans as well!